pstat197/vignette-linearregression-ts/README.md

 In our practice of applying linear regression to time series data, we construct a simple linear regression model fitted using the Ordinary Least Squares (OLS) method.
 The response variable — daily average sales — is obtained by loading the original dataset and aggregating each individual sale into a single average value for each date.
 To build the model, we treat time as the main explanatory factor, and the independent variable is represented by a time index that increases sequentially across the observation period.
 This setup allows us to capture the overall trend in sales over time and provides a straightforward starting point before incorporating more complex time-series features.

+# Instructions
+To use our script, you can navigate to the vignette.ipynb file and run it locally.
+You may also navigate to the drafts folder and explore the vignette-script.py file, which contains preliminary data preprocessing and model training.

+To contribute to the repository, please edit the vignette.ipynb file appropriately.

 # Repository Contents
 📂 Repository